 Electronic Devices: use of electronic devices for academic purposes is welcome in this class.
 You may use your laptop or tablet to take notes during class.
-Abuse of electronic devices for non-academic purposes will result in the banning of electronic devices.
+Abuse of electronic devices for non-academic purposes will result in the banning of electronic devices (either individually or as a class).
 Do not use your phone during class.
-No video or audio recording devices may be used without the consent of the instructor or unless part of an accommodation.
+No video or audio recording devices may be used without the consent of the instructor or unless part of a disability accommodation.

 Classroom Expectations: The following activities are prohibited in class.
-Please note that list is not meant to be exhaustive of all prohibited behaviors.
+This list is not meant to be exhaustive of all prohibited behaviors.

 - 1. Texting, emailing or other correspondence - 2.
 Social media activity or other web browsing - 3.
 Answering or initiating phone calls - 4.
 Watching movies or other videos - 5.
-Smoking, vaping, or chewing tobacco or other illicit substances any other day is a public holiday for which SPC is closed, then I will not respond to the email until the following workday.
+Smoking, vaping, or chewing tobacco or other illicit substances

 Emails: Every email must include your name, course and section number so that I can promptly address your question or concern.
 I will respond to your email within 24 hours.
 However, I will not respond to emails sent on Saturday or Sunday until the following Monday.
 Emails sent after normal business hours will not receive a response until the following workday.
-If Monday, or
+If Monday, or any other day is a public holiday for which SPC is closed, then I will not respond to the email until the following workday.